Los Angeles Motoring Accident Lawyer / Practice / Evidence Gathering, Car Accidents

 Can Unverified Discovery Responses Be Used To Impeach Character?

 Yes.
 One issue that comes up a lot is the unverified discovery response.
 The interrogatory and document responses are sent to a party but not verified, which must be done under penalty of perjury.
-That’s about all unverified responses to discovery are good for, assuming these responses conflict with other facts or later discovery.
+That’s about what all unverified responses to discovery are suitable for, assuming these responses conflict with other facts or later discovery.

 However, you should bring a motion to get the defendant’s “verified” responses.
-A party’s unverified discovery responses are “no response at all” and not made under “penalty of perjury,” as” “true and correct.”
+A party’s unverified discovery responses are “no response at all” and not made under “penalty of perjury” as” “true and correct.”
 (See Appleton v.
 Superior Court (Cook) (1988) 206 Cal.
 App.
 3d 632).
 Newly minted attorneys can miss this vital step and fail to meet their burden of proof at trial.

 What Are Some Downsides of Seeking Sanctions for Failure to Comply With Discovery?